On the existence of Monge maps for the Gromov-Wasserstein problem: Existence of Monge maps for fiber-invariant costs

-\begin{proposition}[label=prop:fact-nonsense]{}{} Let $\alpha,\beta$ be two measures supported on $\RR^d$ with $\alpha$ atomless.
-Then: \begin{enumerate}[label=(\roman*),nolistsep] \item if $d=1$, there exists a transport map $\tilde{T}$ that pushes $\alpha$ onto $\beta$.
-Furthermore, it is the \emph{unique} optimal map between these measures for the quadratic cost $(x,y) \mapsto |x - y|^2$; \item there exists a map $\sigma_d : \RR^d \to \RR$ (that does not depend on $\alpha,\beta$) that is (Borel) measurable, injective, and its inverse is measurable as well. \end{enumerate} \end{proposition}
+\begin{proposition} Let $\alpha,\beta$ be two measures supported on $\RR^d$ and suppose $\alpha$ atomless.
+Then: \begin{enumerate}[(i),nolistsep,leftmargin=*] \item if $d=1$, there exists a transport map $\tilde{T}$ that pushes $\alpha$ onto $\beta$.
+Furthermore, it is the \emph{unique} optimal map between these measures for the squared distance cost $(x,y) \mapsto \|x - y\|^2$; \item there exists a map $\sigma_d : \RR^d \to \RR$ (that does not depend on $\alpha,\beta$) that is (Borel) measurable, injective, and its inverse is measurable as well. \end{enumerate} \end{proposition}